ruuda/blog/posts/build-system-insights.md

 Caching and incremental builds
 ------------------------------

-* Fine-grained is better: Scala Dotty does this.
-  Incremental compilatin in rustc as well I believe.
-  Build systems and toolchains are in conflict here though.
-How to collaborate?

 **Not reusing old names for new things eliminates the need for cache invalidation at the cost of requiring garbage collection.
 Deterministic names enable shared caches.**<br>